machineroom/oc-ray/readme.md

 ## Select processor type
-The T4 directory is where the action happens and can fairly easily build for either T425 or T805.
+Can fairly easily build for either T425 or T805.
 To switch modify the following (and do a `git clean -df .` because the makefile dependencies aren't right)

 |file|T4|T8|
 |----|--|----|